Google services that capture your personal data, and alternatives

 Google Ad Manager

-Combine DFP (Doubleclick For Publishers, Google's adserver for large publishers) and Google Authorized Buyers (formerly AdX, Google's SSP).
-It is the conductor tool, which will choose which advertisements to broadcast on the publishers' sites.
+Combines DFP (DoubleClick For Publishers, Google's ad server for large publishers) and Google Authorized Buyers (formerly AdX, Google's SSP).
+It is the orchestrator tool, the one that decides which ads to serve on publishers' sites.

-The tool is strategic for Google: it allows it to ensure that its own AdSense advertising network distributes well to large publishers, while putting it in competition with other sources of demand.
+The tool is strategic for Google: it lets Google make sure its own AdSense ad network does get served on large publishers' sites, while pitting it against other sources of demand.

 Display & Video 360

-Formerly DBM (Doubleclick Bid Manager, Google's DSP), it is the tool that will operate on behalf of an advertiser in order to choose which Internet users to target, by choosing the right advertising format, the right inventory, and the right purchase price.
+Formerly DBM (DoubleClick Bid Manager, Google's DSP), it is the tool that works on an advertiser's behalf to choose which users to target, picking the right ad format, the right inventory, and the right purchase price.

-The tool is also strategic for Google: if it will buy inventories managed by third-party tools, it will also make sure to buy from publishers using AdSense, AdMob and Google Ad Manager.
+This tool is strategic for Google too: while it does buy inventory managed by third-party tools, it also makes sure to buy from publishers using AdSense, AdMob and Google Ad Manager.

 Campaign Manager